yexilein/biccn_data/README.md

 ## Study specific modules
  - macosko_regev.R: functions used to parse the data from the Macosko_Regev subdirectory.
+ - ecker.R: functions used to parse the data and metadata from the Ecker subdirectories
  - zeng.R: functions used to parse the data and metadata from the Zeng subdirectory.

 ## Fusion modules